DataDog/integrations-extras/upstash/README.md

 * AI development
 * WebAssembly and other environments where HTTP is preferred over TCP connections

-With this integration, Upstash pushes calculated metrics to centralize your monitoring stack and gain a comprehensive view of your data including:
+To centralize your monitoring stack and enable a comprehensive view of your data, the Upstash integration sends the following metrics to Datadog:
     * Hit/Miss Rate
     * Read/Write Latency (p99)
     * Keyspace